dominhnhut01/autodrive_code/README.md

-# Segmentation of Roads from Satellite images
+# Segmentation of Roads from Satellite Images

 Semantic segmentation is the process of classifying each pixel belonging to a particular label.
 Specifically, in this project, we will identify which region of the satellite image belongs to the road using Deep Learning.